 One thing we really struggle with is obtaining photos of our kits out in the real world.
-If you can send us some pics of your kit fitted and maybe some pics of your vehicle carrying a load with and without air in your bags to demonstrate their effectiveness, we would most certainly appreciate that.
+If you can send us some pics of your kit fitted and maybe some pics of your vehicle carrying a load with and without air in your bags to demonstrate their effectiveness, that would be appreciated.